forem/forem/docs/technical-overview/architecture.md

 `Rails.cache` or `<%= cache ... %>`, this is code affected in production by
 caching.

-## We use inline CSS and deferred scripts for usage performance improvements
+## We Mostly defer scripts for usage performance improvements

-To avoid blocking the initial render, we frequently write critical CSS inline, and we use the `defer` attribute to accelerate page loads.
+To avoid blocking the initial render, we use the `defer` attribute to accelerate page renders.
 This practice results in a faster page load, and doesn't leave users waiting on heavy assets.
 However, this practice limits our ability to manipulate layout with JavaScript.
 As a rule, you should avoid relying on JavaScript for layout when working on Forem.

+We have also experimented with different techniques involving inline CSS

 ## We attempt to reduce our bundle size